 This study was one of the most detailed on plant light absorption and is still referenced and cited today.
+It has been replicated and the science was found to be correct.

-From his study data, Dr McCree was able to create a generalized plant light absorption curve (the same principal as the generalized PAR curve) which is known as the McCree curve, and looks like this (dashed purple line):
+From his study data, Dr McCree was able to create a generalized plant light absorption curve (the same principal as the generalized PAR curve) which is known as the McCree curve, and looks like this graph on the right (dashed purple line).
+As you can see, the McCree curve based on "in vivo" science, is considerably different to the "in vitro" PAR curve.